 A great example of a brand using creators as part of their marketing mix to boost sales is Signet Jeweler’s (Zales, Kay, and Jared all fall under the Signet umbrella).
 Signet’s steady growth across all its brands is due to smart strategic business decisions, including spending $333 million on advertising each year with a generous portion allocated to influencers.

-Jewelry may not be an industry you think about when it comes to influencer marketing, but Signet found that by partnering with the best-in-class platform, TVPage, they had a way to break into the market seamlessly.
+Jewelry may not be an industry you think about when it comes to influencer marketing, but Signet found that by partnering with the best-in-class platform, Creatable, they had a way to break into the market seamlessly.
 Not only do they have the ability to find the authentic, relatable influencers they need, they also have a simple way to manage those campaigns.
-Because TVPage integrates directly into their ecommerce backend, they’re able to see real time, reliable data with clear, first party attribution – so they know which tactics are working and which are not.
+Because Creatable integrates directly into their ecommerce backend, they’re able to see real time, reliable data with clear, first party attribution – so they know which tactics are working and which are not.
 That’s not to mention the operational ease they experience in reviewing and approving content, paying their creators, and having one central hub to manage the entire channel with ease.

 Brands who use Creatable to optimize their influencer marketing efforts see up to 3x higher conversions.
 To find out more about how Creatable can help improve your creator marketing initiatives, schedule a demo with us here.